theopenlane/gcs-rsync-buildkite-plugin/README.md

 * `provider-id` (**required**): Workload identity provider ID.
 * `service-account` (**required**): Service account email used for authentication.

-The pre-command hook generates a temporary credential file using `gcloud iam workload-identity-pools create-cred-config`.
-The command hook then authenticates with this file before executing `gsutil rsync`.
+The pre-command hook uses the supplied OIDC token file to generate a temporary credential file with `gcloud iam workload-identity-pools create-cred-config`.
+The command hook then authenticates with this file before running `gsutil rsync`.

 The plugin uses `gsutil -m rsync` to synchronize the source directory with the destination bucket.